unoplatform/uno/doc/articles/get-started-with-linux.md

-# Getting started with Uno Platform support for Linux
+# Additional setup for Linux

 The Uno Platform for Linux current comes with a rendering backend using Skia, and a Shell support with Gtk3.